 Greenlining Institute Fellowship

-The Fellowship Program The Fellowship program is a year-long training program for young leaders that have completed, at minimum, their undergraduate degrees by the start of the program.
+The Fellowship Program is a year-long training program for young leaders who have completed, at minimum, their undergraduate degree by the start of the program.
 Fellows are assigned to specific program areas and develop expertise with the direction of a Program Manager and the Academy Director.
 Although the curriculum is similar to that of the Associates program, Fellows are given more responsibility and independence to implement projects and programs.
 Fellows participate in leadership skills workshops, attend power lunch series with key stakeholders, and conduct site visits to community, government, and corporate entities.
 Fellows receive regular professional and personal skill development and are given opportunities to interact with the media, write reports/press releases, fundraise, testify at policy hearings, and participate in key meetings with top government officials, corporate CEOs, and political leaders.

 The Summer Associates Program

-The Academy Associates program is an intensive 10-week training program for young leaders that have completed, at minimum, their undergraduate degrees by the start of the program.
+The Academy Associates program is an intensive 10-week training program for young leaders who have completed, at minimum, their undergraduate degrees by the start of the program.
 Associates manage research and advocacy projects with the direction of a Greenlining staff member.
 Associates present their findings and projects in both a written and oral report at the end of the program.
 Associates participate in leadership skills workshops, attend power lunches with key stakeholders, and conduct site visits to community, government, and corporate entities.
 Overall, Associates are exposed to key community leaders, new issues, and new methods of advocacy.
 Associates receive regular mentorship, professional and personal skill development and are given opportunities to interact with the media, write reports/press releases, testify at key policy hearings, and participate in key meetings with top government officials, corporate CEOs, and political leaders.

-Compensation: $4,300 for ten weeks.
+Compensation: $5,500 for ten weeks.

-Application process: electronic
+Application process: online

-- completed application form
+- Complete online application

 Faculty representative: Keith Raether

-National committee interview: selected finalists will be interviewed
+National committee interview: Selected finalists will be interviewed

 The Greenlining Institute